140 Broadway: Architecture

 140 Broadway was designed by Skidmore, Owings & Merrill (SOM) in the International Style, with Gordon Bunshaft as the lead on the project.
 It was erected by the Diesel Construction Company, co-founded by prolific real-estate developer Erwin S. Wolfson, (Note: Wolfson's other projects included 100 Church Street, 529 Fifth Avenue, and the MetLife Building.) and led by Carl Morse at the time of the building's construction.
 Roger N. Radford was the design team's leader; Allan Labie was the project manager; Bradley B. Sullivan was the job captain; and James Ruderman was the structural engineer.
 Thomas Crimmins Construction Company were hired to excavate the site, and U.S. Steel provided the steel.

 140 Broadway contains 51 stories and measures either 677 ft or 688 ft tall.
 It has about 21,000 to 24,000 ft2 on each floor, or 1.2 e6ft2 total.
 The structure uses a frame weighing 14000 ST. Because of 140 Broadway's energy efficiency, the U.S. Green Building Council has certified 140 Broadway as a Leadership in Energy and Environmental Design Gold structure.

+Inside the building are open plan offices, illuminated by sunlight from the large windows on the facade; some offices have curved walls.
+There is an amenity space with a pool room, a snack bar, and 100-person meeting room that could be subdivided.